trixi-framework/trixi-with-different-julia-versions/README.md

 ```bash
 ../setup.sh julia-1.8
 ```
-will install OrdinaryDiffEq.jl v6.19.3 and Trixi.jl v0.4.44.
-For Trixi.jl it is
+will install OrdinaryDiffEq.jl v6.24.0 and Trixi.jl v0.4.44, each of which is
-the current version (as of 2022-08-23), while for OrdinaryDiffEq.jl it is a version before Julia-1.8-specific changes to the precompilation setup were made.
+the current version (as of 2022-08-23).
 The first argument `julia-1.8` is the `which`-expanded Julia executable that will be used.

-*Note: If you try to install OrdinaryDiffEq.jl at v6.19.3 it will fail precompilation, probably due to some backwards-incompatible changes in upstream dependencies and/or insufficient compat restrictions.
-Use the provided manifest files instead.*

 ### Instantiating from existing Project.toml/Manifest.toml
 First, copy [Project.toml](Project.toml) and the relevant `Manifest.toml` file